shradha21/shradha21/README.md

 My life thumbnail sketch :

-      :seedling: - Trying to catch up with latest techs
+      - :seedling: - Trying to catch up with latest techs
+      - :sparkles: What do I believe?
+Jack of all,Master of some